Target your brachialis with the lying high cable curl, an isolation and pulling exercise. Your biceps brachii and brachioradialis act as synergists.

 You can use the behind-the-back cable wrist curl to build mass in your forearms.
 However, using very heavy weights can damage your wrists.

-The medium-grip lat pull-down is great for strengthening and building your back and arms, and developing upper-body strength.
+The rope lat pull-down is great for strengthening and building your back and arms, as well as for developing upper-body strength.